 These fish get their name from the figure of eight pattern on their back, which is camouflage avoid birds and other predators.

 These snakes can grow up to 5ft in length, with females growing larger than males.
-They have a lifespan of around 20 years.
+They mostly hunt within the water and have a lifespan of around 20 years.